open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

             .gaugeBuilder("fully.qualified.gauge")
             .setDescription("The current temperature of the widget processing line") .setUnit("K")
-            // optionally change the type to long
+            // Uncomment to optionally change the type to long
             // .ofLongs()
             .build();